Author Biography - Trevor Hoyle

 that it was a "landmark in the emerging field of eco-fiction."

-a series of psychoses while driving through the commonplace landscapes of Manchester, London,
+falls victim to a series of psychoses while driving through the

-fantasies.
-The novel also incorporates sex scenes, in which the narrator exploits women to satisfy
+vivid fantasies.
+The novel also incorporates sex scenes, in which

-his personal needs, and elements of science fiction, such as a character described in the book
+of science fiction, such as a character described in the book as

-novel," Science Fiction & Fantasy Book Review contributor Richard Mathews found it to be "strongly
+Book Review contributor Richard Mathews found it to be "strongly

-written, cautiously experimental, with an impressive characterization of the narrator."
+written, cautiously experimental, with an impressive characterization

 Hoyle told CA: "Much of my full-length fiction has been concerned with `speculative' subjects,